BeeyondCereal

 4. It will thicken as it cools.
 Don't expect a jelly-like texture straight off the stove.

-Store in an airtight container or small mason jar in the refrigerator for up to 2 weeks, or freeze for up to 3 months.
+Storage: Store your small batch orange marmalade in an airtight container or small mason jar in the refrigerator for up to 2 weeks, or freeze for up to 3 months.
 This makes a perfect gift, toast topper, or glaze for chicken or roasted veggies!

 What is the difference between orange jam and orange marmalade?